tmr08c/tmr08c.github.io/content/blog/2020/09/receiving-code-review-feedback/index.md

 ### Review your code first

 This may sound similar to the concept of self-deprecating humor - make fun of yourself before anyone else can.
 However, the intention is not to beat others to the punch, but instead to **change your relationship with your code**.
-You want to shift from the owner's mindset to the reviewer's mindset to change how you are thinking about the code you wrote.
+You want to shift from the creator's mindset to the reviewer's mindset to change how you are thinking about the code you wrote.

-The owner's mindset is protective of the code and attached to solutions.
+The creator's mindset is protective of the code and attached to the choices made.
 It went through the difficult journey of getting to the solution and may have a hard time seeing other options.

 On the other hand, the reviewer's mindset lacks the baggage of the journey.
 It comes in open for anything.
-This openness can lead to seeing improvement opportunities that you become blind to as the owner.
+This openness can lead to seeing improvement opportunities that you become blind to as the creator.

 You should review your code just like you would anyone else's.
 By getting into the same "mode" you would when reviewing a teammate's code, you set your brain up to realize, "oh hey, it's code review time" and shift mindsets.